eliashossain001/Parent-Child-API/README.md

 python manage.py runserver

 ```
-The API is now accessible at http://localhost:8000/.
+The API endpoint will look like this: http://localhost:8000/.

 # Endpoints
 ## Parents